 When it comes to importance, systolic pressure is more closely looked at because it is what can cause higher risks to your health, even more so with seniors.

-Below is the chart that reveals healthy blood pressure readings for age and gender that can be used a guideline.
+The chart reveals healthy blood pressure readings for age and gender that can be used a guideline.
+In individuals between the age group of 15 and 19, systolic blood pressure can increase with height.
+The variation is not observed among other age groups.

 |15-18||117/77 mmHg||120/85 mmHg|